 In September 2015 I made a presentation on Lesvos at a conference organised by the University of Manchester, entitled ‘Quest for Humanitarian Effectiveness’; in December 2015 I coorganised a round table on Lesvos with the Overseas Development Institute (ODI) in London and was later invited speaker to a Chatham House round table (July 2016).

 I have provided inputs to researchers from universities (/UK/US/Dutch), NGOs and media and was invited speaker and fixer for journalists.
-I have been invited to speak on a range of issues revolving around the situation in Greece, at Oxford University’s Refugee Studies annual conference, Durham, Amsterdam, Athens and Peloponnese universities.
+I have been invited to speak on a range of issues revolving around the situation in Greece, at Oxford University’s Refugee Studies annual conference, Durham, Amsterdam, Athens and Peloponnese universities, European Sociological Association.

-I have an active twitter account (@FotiniRantsiou) and this blog includes all my written work on the refugee situation in Greece.
+I have an active twitter account (@FotiniRantsiou) and this blog includes all my written work, videos, photography and presentations on the refugee situation in Greece.
 The posts are my own work and as such should be referenced.